 8. Consider a Restaurant - We're seeing more and more weddings and parties held at local restaurants, versus wedding or event venues.
 Most restaurants have a minimum person fee, many start at 50 guests.
 Restaurant managers will simply charge you for the food and drinks, for your guests, and not a venue rental fee.
 They'll set up the room, tables, linen, decor, etc., AND they'll clean up, afterwards, too.
 Saving you the time and hassle of doing this!
 You can also ask about hiring your DJ or band to come in and play, for the reception.

 9. Take it to the House - The courthouse, that is.
 Consider getting married at the courthouse, to save a ton of money.
-You'll simply pay the filing fee, about $85, in our county.
+You'll simply pay the filing fee, about $85, in Travis county.
 This saves you the time and stress of planning your ceremony, hiring ceremony musicians or a DJ, planning the ceremony, etc. This will leave you time to focus on planning a great reception.
 This will also mean you'll save money on your venue, since the number of hours will be less (you won't need time for the ceremony and cocktail hour).
+Yes, this is not the same thing as getting married in front of all your family and friends, but if you're on a tight budget, this is an option.

 10. Consider Other Dinner Options - Many restaurants offer on-site catering for phenomenally less than the typical wedding/event catering companies.
 Call around and get quotes.
 Be sure to know the number of guests you'll have.
 Many weddings we've done served BBQ, for dinner.
 You can save lots of money doing this, and it's Texas, so nearly everyone loves BBQ!
 Be sure to have healthy and vegetarian options, too.

 11. Reconsider the Cake - Though cakes are traditional for weddings, quinceaneras, and other events, they're not required.
 The wedding police won't show up at your event if you opt to serve something else.
-Many couples have a small wedding cake for them to cut, and then serve cupcakes, to their guests.
+Many couples have a small wedding cake for them to cut, and then serve sheet cake from Sam's Club or Costco, or cupcakes, to their guests.
 Other weddings we've done have served cookies, donuts, and even apples!
 One wedding had decorated apples for the bride and groom, and each table was served a bucket with a variety of chocolate-covered or candied apples.
 Great idea!

 16. Know When You Need a DJ – Plan out your timeline and find out when you actually need your DJ to start playing.
 Keep in mind, DJs charge for their time, hourly, so be sure to ask if set up and break-down is included with the price, or charged separately.
 If the wedding or event is small, consider only using the DJ for the reception.
 Often times, we’ll be booked for the ceremony and reception, but the officiant didn’t really need the microphone, since the venue was so small.
 Think about dinner, too.
 You can create your own playlist, as mentioned above, and bring a good stereo system to play it during dinner, saving you the cost of having the DJ play music during that time.

-17. Make Your Own Photobooth – You’ll need to buy all the props from Amazon or your local party store, buy your backdrop, a few stands to set up your backdrop, and you’ll have an open-air photobooth!
+17. DIY Your Wedding/Event Photo booth – You’ll need to buy all the props from Amazon or your local party store, buy your backdrop, a few stands to set up your backdrop, and you’ll have an open-air photo booth!
 Guests can take pictures with their phones.
 Set up an Instagram wedding account with whatever hashtag you choose, ask your guests to tag your wedding account and voila, your guests pictures will all be there!
 Your guests won’t be able to have their own photo strips to take home, though.
-You’ll also have to set up and break-down the photobooth area.
+You’ll also have to set up and break-down the photo booth area.
+Check out our Simple, Affordable DIY Photo Booth Options blog, for more great photo booth ideas!

 18. Deposits & Payments – Ask about the amount of the deposits, when they’re due, cancellation policies, etc. Many vendors charge 50% of the total cost, for the deposit.
 Though this is okay, be sure to ask if this is flexible.
 Can you pay 25%?
 Why not?
 Can you pay the total amount in payments?
 Is there a charge to do this?
 Get receipts for everything you pay, and always correspond via email, so you have it in writing, too.
 Vendors sometimes require full payment, before the event happens.
 Be careful when doing this.
 Sometimes, the vendors can be late, not fulfill their end of the contract, etc., and you’ve already paid them.
 Ask if payment can be made the day of the event.